 This one varies from one lender to another, and also by region.
 In some cases, you can do a cash out refinance after owning a home for only six months, but in other cases, you might have to wait for at least 12 months.

-If you have any more questions and want to know if this is the right option for you, Main Street Lenders would be more than happy to provide the answers.
+If you have any more questions and want to know if this is the right option for you, TJC Mortgage would be more than happy to provide the answers.
 Let’s work together to see how we can get the most money into your pocket.